 Maximum number of players, including guest players, on any one team’s roster**:

-• U09 and U10 age groups playing 7v7, maximum of twelve (12) including up to 3 guest players
+• U09 and U10 age groups playing 7v7, maximum of twenty five (25) including up to 3 guest players

-• U11 and U12 age groups playing 9v9, maximum of fourteen (14) including up to 3 guest players
+• U11 and U12 age groups playing 9v9, maximum of thirty (30) including up to 3 guest players

 Roster changes must be made before the start of the team’s first game.
 Once the first game begins, the roster is frozen.
 Players may be rostered to one team only.
 Up to three coaches may be listed on a team’s roster; officially credentialed “Director of Coaching” pass holders may also be with the team during a game.